-Each white, oval-shaped, film-coated biconvex tablet with "P" logo imprinted on one side and "70" on the other side contains sodium alendronate 91.37 mg, which is equivalent to 70 mg of alendronate.
+Each white, oval-shaped, film-coated biconvex tablet with "P" logo imprinted on one side and "70" on the other, contains sodium alendronate 91.37 mg, which is equivalent to 70 mg of alendronate.
 Nonmedicinal ingredients: magnesium stearate, mannitol, microcrystalline cellulose, sodium starch glycolate, starch, and hypromellose.

 Who should NOT take this medication?

-- is allergic to alendronate or to any of the ingredients of the medication
+- are allergic to alendronate or any ingredients of the medication

 - cannot stand or sit upright for at least 30 minutes